We cannot hide from the fact that everyone suffers Induction Crisis in the workplace!

 Damage to Company Reputation – Not to be Underestimated!

-For us at The HR Consultancy, induction starts before the new employee joins and needs to be carefully planned and tailored to the individual.
+At The HR Consultancy, we start the process before an employee joins and is carefully planned and tailored to the individual.
 It’s the platform from which your new employee can start to learn and develop in their role and from which they can make a valuable contribution.
 It is the basis on which you secure their commitment to the company.

 Five Reasons to Invest in Inducting New Staff to Take Control of Your Induction Crisis.